fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 We already got rid of a few lines of code now that we don't need the <em>combineReducers</em> function to create the reducer for the store.
 We will soon see that the <em>configureStore</em> function has many additional benefits such as the effortless integration of development tools and many commonly used libraries without the need for additional configuration.

-Let's move on to refactoring the reducers, which really brings forth the benefits of Redux Toolkit.
+Let's move on to refactoring the reducers, which brings forth the benefits of the Redux Toolkit.
 With Redux Toolkit, we can easily create reducer and related action creators using the [createSlice](https://redux-toolkit.js.org/api/createSlice) function.
 We can use the <em>createSlice</em> function to refactor the reducer and action creators in the <i>reducers/noteReducer.js</i> file in the following manner:

 ```js
 import { createSlice } from '@reduxjs/toolkit' // highlight-line